hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 * `min_size` - (Required) The minimum size of the Auto Scaling Group.
     (See also [Waiting for Capacity](#waiting-for-capacity) below.)
 * `availability_zones` - (Optional) List of one or more availability zones for the group.
 Used for EC2-Classic, attaching a network interface via id from a launch template and default subnets when not specified with `vpc_zone_identifier` argument.
 Conflicts with `vpc_zone_identifier`.
-* `capacity_rebalance` - (Optional) Indicates whether capacity rebalance is enabled.
+* `capacity_rebalance` - (Optional) Whether capacity rebalance is enabled.
 Otherwise, capacity rebalance is disabled.
 * `context` - (Optional) Reserved.
 * `default_cooldown` - (Optional) The amount of time, in seconds, after a scaling activity completes before another scaling activity can start.
 * `default_instance_warmup` - (Optional) The amount of time, in seconds, until a newly launched instance can contribute to the Amazon CloudWatch metrics.
 This delay lets an instance finish initializing before Amazon EC2 Auto Scaling aggregates instance metrics, resulting in more reliable usage data.
 Set this value equal to the amount of time that it takes for resource consumption to become stable after an instance reaches the InService state.
 (See [Set the default instance warmup for an Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-default-instance-warmup.html))